Suvink/docs-choreo-dev/en/pe-docs/docs/governance/workflows/configure-approvals-for-choreo-workflows.md

 Choreo allows you to configure approval processes for specific workflows within the platform.
 An approval process for a workflow ensures that critical or sensitive changes are properly managed and controlled.

-Choreo currently allows you to configure approvals for environment promotion, API subscription and URL Customization workflows.
+Choreo currently allows you to configure approvals for environment promotion, API subscription and URL customization workflows.

 Configuring approvals for environment promotion allows authorized users to control components being promoted to a critical/production environment.